Byont-Ventures/hackathon/PREPARATION.md

 Alternatively, you can follow the [tutorial provided by Cloudflare](https://developers.cloudflare.com/web3/how-to/use-ipfs-gateway/)

 If you are using Brave browser, you can paste the IPFS URL directly into the browser: `ipfs://bafybeiapyyq2r2jb43qdyq3tzfyiqjxlamzlaa4xm7tfty4nzb6ol5e3sq`

+👾 👾 👾 **Great, you read it all!
+Don't forget to start coding.** 👾 👾 👾